simplified-coding/css-lessons/README.md

-# css-lessons
+# CSS Lessons for Simplified Coding

-A collection of all CSS lessons for Simplified Coding
+This repository contains a collection of lessons for learning CSS.
+It is recommended to follow these lessons directly [from our website](https://www.simplifiedcoding.org/lessons/view/css/).
+The courses are also available in this repository, but they do not offer the web editor feature.
+Note that the course is written in Greek.